LightBurnSoftware/Documentation/ImportingExternalVectors.md

 ## Importing Files with Layers and Colors
-TO-DO: add blurb about layer handling while importing vector
+TO-DO: add details about layer and color handling.
+Currently on hold pending further development